xmengkinaxis/CPP/System Design Interview Checklist.md

 Storage:  <br>
 Storage layer = Metadata storage + Object storage; such a division of data will allow us to scale them individually <br>
-Metadata storage: like users, pastes, etc. can use Relational DB like MySQL, or distributed key-value DB like Dynamo or Cassandra <br>
+Metadata storage: like users/accounts, pastes/blobs(pictures, videos, etc.), etc. can use Relational DB like MySQL, or distributed key-value DB like Dynamo or Cassandra <br>
 Object Storage: like a text paste, an image, etc; use object storage like Amazon S3, or HDFS.  <br>

 Common objects (e.g.) <br>